ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 	- Creation may perform dynamic memory allocation.
 	- The compiler may optimize the memory allocation away, but don't depend on it.
 	- Can create the coroutine ahead of time, calling it is real-time safe.
+	- Also something about custom `promise` type with custom `operator new` and `operator delete`.
+- Anything concerning thread synchronization.
+	- For example `mutex`, `lock`, `condition_variable`, `semaphore`, `barrier`, and such.
+	- Interacts with the thread scheduler.
+	- Not even `try_to_lock` because even though trying to take the lock is safe, releasing it later might wake up another thread which may be bad.
+	- The one exception is `std::atomic`, that is real-time safe.
+See _known to be real-time safe_ above.

 # Containers